Raj1998/mern/README.md

 - Also When the 601st request will hit and we see the 429 code, we have to add the setTimeout() to wait for some time.

-- On the UI side we may have pagination to avoid long scrolling, also individual reporting page should
+- On the UI side we may have pagination to avoid long scrolling on the reporting page

 - I was told not to upload the whole file, since it would've taken 2 hours+ to finish processing.
 I used trimmed version of the file.